liux120/ECE202_WASM/README.md

 The wasi-sdk contains most of the APIs, header files, and functions used by C and partially used by C++.
 It is optimized to used on wasmtime.
 Some of the system-call functions are not support on wasmer.
 In this part, all files are compiled using `clang-9`, since `emcc` does not support wasi-core.
 It requires the commond `clang-9 source.c --sysroot /Users/yiruwang/Documents/202/wasi-sdk/share/wasi-sysroot/ -o target.wasm`.
 * `wasi_project` folder contains `.c` and `.wasm` file compiled useing clang-9 by specificlly defined sysroot that use the wasi-sdk.

+### Intel x86 (Macbook pro and Windows/Ubuntu PC)
+#### WAMR
+Members first tried to build WAMR by following the [Build WAMR Core](https://github.com/bytecodealliance/wasm-micro-runtime/blob/master/doc/build_wamr.md).
+WAMR core is able to be build successfully on both Mac and PC.
+However, it can not run `cowsay.wasm` or `hello_c.wasm` or `test.wasm` file.
+Error:`Read file to buffer failed: open file test.wasm failed.`
+* cowsay execution failed.
+* hello world function execution failed.

+#### Wasmer & Wasmtime
+Wasmer and Wasmtime is able to be build successfully on all of the x86 devices.
+It supports cowsay, math.h, and wasi_sdk funcitons.
+However, using different compilers tend to affect the reslut.
+* `hello_c.wasm` execution successed with self-defined header file `stdio.h` using `emcc` and `wasi-core` with `clang-9`.
+However, it can not execute if the`.wasm` file is directly compiled from `emcc` and `clang-9`.
+* `hello_cpp.wasm`successed.
+[Issue fixed](https://github.com/wasmerio/wasmer/issues/327).
+* math.h function successed.
+* read/write file function successed.

+#### Wasmo
+Wasmo is successfully build on all of the x86 devices.
+However, `.wasm` file execution failed.
+* [Fixed Error](https://github.com/rust-lang/rust/issues/60149): note: "cc" "-m64" "-L"

 ### ARMv7L / ARMv8 (Raspberry Pi B+)
 This part is the implementation of WebAssembly on ARM devices, following by the excution results of each platform.